 For a moment, it seemed as though we were back at the turn of the century, when it was common news for a broker site, typically a foreign-based one, to promise the world for your deposits, then, after receiving your hard earned cash, it would disappear in the night, never to be heard from again.
-But this is not 2001, a forex odyssey.
-It is 2016.
 The tactics may have changed, but the result is the same – you end up defrauded of your money, or worse yet, your personal identity information has been compromised.
 The consequences of that theft may be longer lasting, as the criminal element of our society adds your name to its hit list of potential marks and then sells it to the highest bidder.

 What warnings suggest that clone websites are refusing to go away?

 The regulator that seems to be at the forefront of this turf war is the Financial Conduct Authority (FCA), the UK’s aggressive and take-no-prisoners regulator.
 It took the lead back in 2014 to warn of potential problems along these lines and coined the phrase of “clone website”.
 The phrase took hold and soon became “clone wars”, to place emphasis on the fact that this type of fraud was far more nefarious and difficult to detect than other more sanguine schemes.

 Back in 2014, the advisories from the FCA spoke to cloning operations that seemed to be targeted at the burgeoning Chinese market in Asia.
 The agency singled out Sapien Capital Limited, PMG Forex, and Max Forex as London-based firms that “made use of site domains based on variations of the names of the real firms whose identities they are copying.”
 The FCA also pointed the finger at the Singapore-based clones London Capital Group Asia, LCGA Fxplatform, LCG Asia and LCG Forex, as being far too close to the legitimate UK-based prime broker LCG, a coincidence too close for comfort.